Coefficient of variation: Estimation

 When only a sample of data from a population is available, the population CV can be estimated using the ratio of the sample standard deviation $s \,$ to the sample mean $\bar{x}$:

 But this estimator, when applied to a small or moderately sized sample, tends to be too low: it is a biased estimator.
 For normally distributed data, an unbiased estimator for a sample of size n is:

 Log-normal data

-In many applications, it can be assumed that data are log-normally distributed (evidenced by the presence of skewness in the sampled data).
+Many datasets follow an approximately log-normal distribution.
 In such cases, a more accurate estimate, derived from the properties of the log-normal distribution, is defined as: